3DCdsc/Introduction_to_Programming/docs/Day_1/python_basics.md

 one of the important application of while loop is to validate input from user

 prompt the user to input their gender and if its not M or F you will notify them that its wrong input and ask them to input again

+## HANDS-ON

+Now that we have learnt the fundamentals of python programming, let's built something of our own that's useful!

+### NRIC validator

+Do you know how to verify an NRIC number?
+Here are some guidelines:
+The steps involved in the computation are as follows:

+1) Multiply each digit in the NRIC number by its weight i.e. 2 7 6 5 4 3 2 in order.

+2) Add together the above products.

+3) If the first letter i.e. UIN of the NRIC starts with T or G, add 4 to the total.

+4) Find the remainder of (sum calculated above) mod 11. (total %11)

+5) Compare the digit you get from last step to the following list:
+    If the NRIC starts with F or G: 0=X, 1=W, 2=U, 3=T, 4=R, 5=Q, 6=P, 7=N, 8=M,  9=L, 10=K.
+    If the NRIC starts with S or T: 0=J, 1=Z, 2=I, 3=H, 4=G, 5=F, 6=E, 7=D, 8=C, 9=B, 10=A

+  After matching to the list, the letter that you get should be the last letter of the nric code !
+And thus the nric number is verified!

+How to go about it?

+Do you need functions?

+Which data type(complex) would you use for assigning the alphabets to digits in step 5 ?

 ## Optional Practice Questions!